-Problem Statement 1 (Prioritized): Students are not always accountable for their attendance.
-Root Cause: Due to non-credit class times, college classes, and the frequency that students are moving on and off campus, it is challenging to hold students accountable for being in a specific place.
+Problem Statement 1: Students struggle with being accountable for their attendance.
+Root Cause: Due to non-credit class times, college classes, and the frequency that students are moving on and off campus, it is challenging for students to hold themselves accountable for being in a specific place.